MrKovar/vidyodl/README.md

 # vidyodl

-Host your own video downloading API! built on top of [pytube](https://github.com/pytube/pytube)!
-Want to download a video from YouTube?
+Host your own video downloading API!
+Built in homage to [pytube](https://github.com/pytube/pytube) but with an emphasis on privacy, utilizing Piped!
+Want to download a video from your favorite site, Piped?
 How about just the audio?
-How about an entire playlist?
+How about an entire YouTube playlist?
 You came to the right repo!
 Using celery to create an efficient download queue, you can queue up as many downloads as you want and they will be processed in the order they were received and save them to a directory of your choosing.

 ## Getting Started